Visuals on Unsplash (CC-0)

 Thank you for considering speaking at our upcoming Cohort call!
 We look forward to welcoming you. 🎉🥳️👏

-The Open Life Science (OLS) program is designed for the early-stage researchers and potential academic leaders in becoming Open Science ambassadors in their communities.
+The OLS program is designed for the early-stage researchers and potential academic leaders in becoming Open Science ambassadors in their communities.

 This program is led by the OLS team members, i.e. us - Bérénice Batut, Malvika Sharan and Yo Yehudi.
 You can reach out to us by emailing email@example.com.